Take 21% off our Essentials Collection through 1/21 with code BRIGHT. Plus, free shipping on all U.S. orders $20+

-You’ve just finished your romantic, candlelit Valentine’s Day dinner.
-The conversation was titillating.
+You’re enjoying a romantic, candlelit Valentine’s Day dinner outside — perhaps removing your face masks for each other for the first time in person.
+The conversation is just as titillating as it was in your many flirtatious online chats.
 Your date looks like a double for your celebrity crush and smells irresistible, too.
-Outside the moon hits the sky like a big pizza pie, so you lean in and ... osculate.
+Above your patio table, the moon hits the sky like a big pizza pie, and you long to lean in and ... osculate.

 Wow, could a word be any less sexy?
 “Osculation” is the scientific word for “kissing,” which is studied by smooch researchers called philematologists (philos in ancient Greek = “earthly love”).
 Turns out some people have spent careers puzzling about why humans lock lips — bonobos and chimps are the only other species in the animal kingdom to do so.

 Though kissing was first mentioned in print in 3,500-year-old Sanskrit scriptures, some philematologists believe our proclivity to peck comes from age-old babyhood practices of nursing or “kiss feeding,” in which a mother pre-chews food and feeds it to her child mouth-to-mouth.
 These initial bonding moments spark the release of oxytocin, a.k.a. “the love hormone,” and may lay down powerful neural pathways that forever associate lip contact with feeling all warm and fuzzy.